FreeAndFair/dvl/README.md

 ===

-This project is part of the Verifiable Elections software infrastructure, developed by Verified Elections, Inc. It is a *Digital Poll Book System*, consisting of two main components: (1) a data management application, which maintains voter lists, candidate lists, and ballot design information and provisions digital poll books before
+This project is part of the Verifiable Elections software infrastructure, developed by Free & Fair.
+It is a *Digital Poll Book System*, consisting of two main components: (1) a data management application, which maintains voter lists, candidate lists, and ballot design information and provisions digital poll books before